Alex-Gberg/wordle-helper/README.md

 - Filter this list down to only the words that appear in the dictionary

 ## Setup
-- Dependencies can be found in `requirements.txt`
-- To install the dependencies, open the directory in a terminal and enter the command `python3 -m pip install -r requirements.txt`
-- Then use `python3 wordleHelper.py` to run the program
+- Use `python3 wordleHelper.py` to run the program

 ## Usage
 - Follow the prompts and fill in the information requested in the terminal